 Symptoms of Cole Crop Black Rot

 The bacterium that causes black rot on cole crops can stay in the soil for over a year where is survives on debris and weeds of the Brassicaceae family.
-Cauliflower, cabbage and kale are the most affected by the bacteria, but other Brassica such as broccoli and Brussels sprouts are also susceptible.
+Cauliflower, cabbage, and kale are the most affected by the bacteria, but other Brassica such as broccoli and Brussels sprouts are also susceptible.
 Plants can become inflicted with cole vegetable black rot at any stage of their growth.

 The disease first manifests as dull yellow areas on the leaf margin that extend downwards forming a “V.” The center of the area becomes brown and dry looking.
 As the disease advances, the plant begins to look as if it has been scorched.
 The veins of infected leaves, stems, and roots, blacken as the pathogen multiplies.